Skip to product information

 Seeds

-The pith pea 'Miracle of Kelvedon' is an ancient, annual, early, colder-ready and fully heat-tolerant variety of peas from England.
-The high-yielding and historic variety of shell has been officially grown in Europe since 1944 and is one of the best pea varieties for over 50 years.
-The plants form long dark green pods with 7-10 dark green peas and can be grown without climbing aids.
-The taste is soft, sweet and aromatic and are suitable for fresh consumption or as a dry food.
+The 'Miracle of Kelvedon' pith pea is an old, annual, early, cold-resistant and heat-tolerant pea variety from England.
+The high-yielding and historic shell pea variety has been officially cultivated in Europe since 1944 and has been one of the best pea varieties for over 50 years.
+The plants form long, dark green pods with 7-10 dark green peas and can be grown without trellises.
+The taste is soft, sweet and aromatic and is suitable for fresh consumption or as dried peas.

 General information